Are rottweiler picky eaters

 6. Pretend to eat the food yourself

 You may not feel very excited about this one!
 But you don’t have actually to eat your dog’s food.
-You can pretend and see if that gets your Rottie more interesting since Rottweilers are usually keen to do whatever their people are doing.
+You can pretend and see if that makes your Rottie more interesting since Rottweilers are usually keen to do whatever their people do.

 7. Check that the food is still fresh

 It can be worth giving your dog’s kibble a sniff test yourself now and then.
-And pay attention to expiration dates!
+Pay attention to expiration dates!

 Do you have a picky Rottweiler dog?
 What tips do you have to share to encourage a picky eater to get excited about dinner?